dhiginbotham/ChargeFormFactorAnimation/README.md

 D. Higinbotham made the animation for the Jefferson Lab press release and it used by phys.org in their aritcle: https://phys.org/news/2019-06-physicists-team-tackle-proton-radius.html

-The plots are referred to in the code as "Goldilocks" since by just watching the animation anyone can easily see which proton radius is just right.
+The animtion gif in the code is referred to as "Goldilocks" since by just watching the animation anyone can easily see which proton radius is just right.